pcaston/OpenPeerPower.github.io/source/_docs/configuration/templating.markdown

 #### Distance examples

-If only one location is passed in, Home Assistant will measure the distance from home.
+If only one location is passed in, Open Peer Power will measure the distance from home.

 {% raw %}
 ```text